Time-evolving matrix product operators for off-diagonal system-bath coupling: Abstract

 \section{Abstract}

-Based on the process tensor framework, we extend the time-evolving matrix product operator (TEMPO) method to solve bosonic quantum impurity problems (QIPs) with off-diagonal system-bath coupling.
-Our method is a most generic extension of TEMPO, which applies for any QIPs as long as the bath is noninteracting and the system is linearly coupled to the bath.
-It naturally contains all the current developments of TEMPO in more restricted settings.
-As an application, we study the real-time dynamics of a spin that is coupled to a sub-ohmic bath via the Jaynes-Cummings-type system-bath coupling, and compare it against that of the standard spin-boson model.
-Our results show that the commonly used secular approximation could easily fail in presence of a structural bath.
-Our method provides a unified framework to understand different variants of TEMPO and directly suggests a fermionic generalization which has not been explored so far, it could also be straightforwardly used as an impurity solver in the bosonic dynamical mean field theory.
+The time-evolving matrix product operator (TEMPO) method has proven to be a powerful method to study the long-time dynamics of bosonic impurity problems where a small system is linearly coupled to a noninteracting bosonic bath.
+However, current developments of TEMPO have mostly focused on the case of diagonal system-bath coupling, i.e., $\sum_k \Aop(V_k \bdop_k + \hc)$, with $\Aop$ a Hermitian operator of the system.
+Based on the process tensor framework, we extend TEMPO to the more general case of off-diagonal system-bath coupling in the form $\sum_k (V_k\Aop\bdop_k + \hc)$, where $\Aop$ could be non-Hermitian.
+As applications, we study the real-time dynamics of a spin that is coupled to a sub-ohmic bath via the Jaynes-Cummings-type system-bath coupling and compare it against the standard spin-boson model, where we show that the commonly used rotating-wave approximation could be very poor for this bath.
+We also study the imaginary-time evolution of a bosonic impurity with nonzero on-site interaction that is coupled to a sub-ohmic bath, to illustrate the flexibility of our method.
+Our method provides a unified framework to understand different variants of TEMPO, and is a promising building block for an impurity solver in the bosonic dynamical mean field theory for the normal phase with a scalar hybridization function.